arcAman07/ModelsFromScratch/AlexNet/README.md

 Next, we apply the third max-pooling layer of size 3X3 and stride 2.
 Resulting in the feature map of the shape 6X6X256.

+After this, we have our first dropout layer.
+The drop-out rate is set to be 0.5.

+Then we have the first fully connected layer with a relu activation function.
+The size of the output is 4096.
+Next comes another dropout layer with the dropout rate fixed at 0.5.

+This followed by a second fully connected layer with 4096 neurons and relu activation.

+Finally, we have the last fully connected layer or output layer with 1000 neurons as we have 10000 classes in the data set.
+The activation function used at this layer is Softmax.

+This is the architecture of the Alexnet model.
+It has a total of 62.3 million learnable parameters.